revolunet/react-umd-loader/README.md

 You can use [unpkg.com](unpkg.com) or whatever hosting.
 The only requirement is that the build supports [UMD](https://github.com/umdjs/umd).

+This example loads the remote `react-json-viewer` component into our app

 ```js
 import LoadUmd from 'react-load-umd'